This article is for those needing a very basic explanation of the three macro-nutrients: Protein, Carbohydrate, and Fat.

 If you’ve paid attention to any healthy eating article in the last 5 years, you’ll know that carbs are contributing a lot towards obesity.
 The problem here is refined sugars, and by cutting down on those you can still include carbohydrate as part of healthy lifestyle.

 In terms of above that, we recommend 2 grams per lb of lean body mass as a baseline.
-What’s my Lean Body Mass?
-If you are exercising, it is a good idea to eat more than that, which we’ll cover in Eating for your energy levels.
+If you are exercising, it is a good idea to eat more than that, which we’ll cover in a future article.

 Fat is a component in food.
 Some foods, including most fruits and vegetables, have almost no fat.
 Other foods have plenty of fat.
 They include nuts, oils, butter, and meats like beef.